sporto/elm-tutorial/add_and_delete/delete_a_player.md

     |> Effects.task
 ```

 This takes the previous `deleteTask`, converts the result of the task to a `Result` type.
-Then tags the result with the `DeletePlayerDone` action and finally converts it to an effect.
+Then wraps the result with the `DeletePlayerDone` action and finally converts it to an effect.

 ## Players List